sneha-2603/BUZZ/README.md

 ## Usage

 Open the `index.html` file in your web browser to access the Spotify Clone application.
-You can browse through the available tracks, play them, and create your own playlists.
+You can browse through the available tracks and play them by your choice.
 Use the playback controls to manage the music playback.

 Feel free to customize and enhance the project by modifying the HTML, CSS, and JavaScript files to add new features or improve the user interface.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the Spotify Clone project, follow these steps:

-1. Fork the repository to your GitHub account.
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them with clear commit messages.
-4. Push your changes to your forked repository.
-5. Create a pull request to the main repository's `main` branch.

-Please adhere to coding standards and keep the scope of your contributions in line with the project's purpose.

-## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this project as per the terms of the license.